wyleyr/hankel1867tr/03-I-Exposition.md

 welche nöthig und ausreichend sind, um die Operation <dfn>formal</dfn> zu definiren.
 </p>
 <p lang="en">
-...sufficient to derive all further consequences about formation of sums [Summenbildung] from them
-...form the system of
-conditions which are necessary and sufficient to formally define the operation [of addition]
+...sufficient to derive all further consequences about [formation of sums]{.origphrase title="Summenbildung"} from them ...form the system of conditions which are necessary and sufficient to formally define the operation [of addition]